Climate Emergency Panels and Meetings

 Cut carbon at local schools: encourage local schools to sign up to Energy Sparks: – it’s free to join and provides real time information on energy including out of hours, as well as curriculum-led activities to help reduce costs and carbon.

 Cut carbon and methane from food: does your area have a community fridge?
 Frome’s fridge saves over 90,000 items and 130 tonnes of greenhouse gases each year.
-Hubub run the national community fridge network and offer support for new groups to set up, more info here
+Hubbub run the national community fridge network and offer support for new groups to set up.
+Find out more on the Hubbub website.

 Electric charge points: Zero Carbon World can provide free chargers on commercial and community buildings (but don’t cover installation or metering).
 We are working with Book My Charge to encourage people with domestic charge points to share and cover their costs and to enable people to book charging sessions.
 Companies like Raw Charging can provide EV charge points for free in areas where usage will be high.
 Raw Charging cover all costs, users pay via their phone or card and Raw do a profit share once utilisation has reached a certain point – they do however, need an exclusivity agreement as part of this.